-(19258E) Career Investigations (19258F) Grade 8
+(19258) Career Investigations

-18 Weeks
+Prereq: None 18 Weeks

 This course allows students to explore career options and begin investigating career opportunities.
-Students assess their roles in society, identify their roles as worker, analyze their personal assets, complete a basic exploration of career clusters, select career pathways or occupations for further study, and create an Academic and Career Plan based on their academic and career interests.
+Students assess their roles in society, identify their roles as worker, and analyze their personal assets.
+This course will complete a basic exploration of career clusters, select career pathways or occupations for further study, and create an Academic and Career Plan based on their academic and career interests.
 This course also helps students identify and demonstrate the workplace skills that employers desire in their future employees.

-(19153E/F) Dual Enrollment Early Childhood, Education, and Services I
+(19153E/F) Dual Enrollment Early Childhood, Education, and Services I Prereq: Minimum criteria for enrollment in JTCC

-Prereq: Minimum criteria for enrollment in JTCC 16 college credits 2 high school credit, see page 31
+16 college credits